KamilWilczek/kitchencompanion/README.md

         - [x] Remove item
             - [x] removal on Modal
             - [ ] side banner for returning delete action
+        - [ ] Refactoring:
+            - [ ] Move item-related logic to a separate custom hook (e.g., `useShoppingListItem`)
+            - [ ] Modularize components related to individual items
+            - [ ] Implement `useCallback` for item-related event handlers
+            - [ ] Improve error handling for async item operations
+            - [ ] Ensure consistent function naming for item-related functions
+            - [ ] Add comments for complex item-related logic
+            - [ ] Avoid direct arrow functions in JSX for item components for performance
+            - [ ] Destructure state and props at the beginning of item-related components for readability
 - [x] Extract Item, Itemslist, ItemModal as components
 - [ ] Further refactor of ShoppingListPage
     - [x] extracted fetches